OCI Vision: How do we identify cereals?

 Now we are ready to use OCI Artificial Intelligence service!

-To build a model, before, we need to classify the images, in other words, we need to assign for every image a tag corrispondig the content: wheat, corn or sorghum.
+Before building the model, we need to classify the images.
+In other words, every image needs a label corresponding to its content: wheat, corn, or sorghum.

 The new processed folder contains all processed images classified by a folder and the metadata file in JSON line format supported by OCI Vision with all data needed.